If parties enter into an employment contract, New Jersey law presumes they do so in good faith and plan to deal with each other fairly.

-In order to fulfill the obligations of a covenant of good faith and fair dealing, each party must act honestly and faithfully with respect to the contract.
-If a party acts dishonestly or knowingly deviates from the terms of the contract, then that will likely be considered bad faith and a breach of the covenant of good faith and fair dealing.
-In these instances, the party who has acted in bad faith, whether it is the employee or employer, may be legally liable to the party who has acted in good faith.
+Each party must act honestly and faithfully with respect to the contract.
+If a party acts dishonestly or knowingly deviates from the terms of the contract, a court would likely consider this bad faith and a breach of the covenant of good faith and fair dealing.
+A party that acts in bad faith—whether it is the employee or the employer—may be legally liable to the party who has acted in good faith.

 To prevail on a legal claim for a breach of the covenant of good faith and fair dealing, a plaintiff must be able to show certain things.

 - First, the plaintiff must show that a contract actually existed.
 Although most employment relationships are at will, the parties may have either an express or implied employment contract that governs their relationship.

 - Then, the plaintiff must show that the other party acted in bad faith to deprive the plaintiff of some benefit defined in the contract.
 For instance, if an employee is entitled to pay for work already performed, but the employer, without just cause, refuses to pay, then the employer is likely acting in bad faith.